Report by Nektaria Psaraki

 Lawyer challenges police account of detainee’s death, alleges torture in areas without CCTV

-The police claimed verbally that Mohammed Kamran Asik arrived at the station already beaten, allegedly due to involvement in a fight, and that he began “beating himself up” once inside the police station.
+The police claimed verbally that Mohamed Kamran Asik arrived at the station already beaten, allegedly due to involvement in a fight, and that he began “beating himself up” once inside the police station.
 However, his family’s lawyer, Maria Sfetsou, strongly disputes this account.
 “If you see his wounds, the depth of the injuries on his wrists, and the fact that his entire body was battered, it is clear this was not the result of a fight.
-Mohammed was tortured in chains,” she asserted.
+Mohamed was tortured in chains,” she asserted.

 Police further allege that Asik was violent while in custody, claiming he damaged a sink in the bathroom.
 However, the lawyer pointed out a disturbing detail: “In the entire police station, there are only two areas without camera surveillance – the bathroom, where he allegedly broke the sink, and the temporary detention room, where he was found dead.”